Visitors were arriving.

 Recommendations

 Auto-advance more quickly so passive viewers see more stories.
 Better yet, question whether a carousel is the right pattern.
-A vertical stack of static cards would surface the same content without requiring users to find it.
+A group of static cards would surface the same content without requiring users to find it.

 Replace invisible navigation indicators with visible, centered dot navigation